-Recife is the fourth largest city in Brazil with its 1.4 million inhabitants.
-The coast here to the northeast is lined with coral reefs.
-The waves break on the side opposite the reefs, giving rise to large, shallow marine pools, ideal for swimming.
+With a population of 2 million, Recife is the fourth largest city in Brazil.
+The coast here in the northeast is lined with coral reefs.
+The waves break on the side facing away from the reefs – this creates large, shallow sea pools on the land side, which are ideal for swimming.

-The area around Recife was once a large wetland.
-In 1537, the Portuguese colonized the region.
-A century later, the idea of Dutch under Prince Moritz of Nassau gave the city an era rich in art, culture and bold urban development.
-Prince Moritz allowed the area to be recovered by the creation of canals.
-Recife was known as the “Venice of Brazil”.
-Numerous bridges, canals, forts, public buildings and governmental palaces still bear witness to this period.
+The area around Recife was once a large swamp area.
+In 1537 the Portuguese settled the region.
+A century later, the invasion of the Dutch under Prince Moritz von Nassau gave the city an era of rich art, culture and bold urban planning.
+Prince Moritz had the area reclaimed by building canals.
+Recife became known as the “Venice of Brazil”.
+Numerous bridges, canals, forts, public buildings and government palaces still bear witness to this time.

-62 km south of Recife is Porto de Galinhas.
-This lively place is very popular with divers, surfers, beach lovers and night owls.
-Here you will find long sandy beaches and pleasantly warm water.
-The coral reefs extend parallel to the coast, forming natural pools with transparent water.
+Porto de Galinhas is 62 km south of Recife.
+This lively place is very popular with divers, surfers, beach fans and night owls.
+Endlessly long sandy beaches and pleasantly warm water await you here.
+The coral reefs extend parallel to the coast and form natural swimming pools with crystal clear water.